dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Details

-Return the error in this event.
+Returns the error in this event.

 #### 3.5.6 Print the partition of the event